Vaddo/languanizr.js/README.md

             language reload in the localstorage.

 - `attrScan`: Define here what attributes should be searching for placeholders.
-              By Default the script searching the html text and the attributes '["alt", "value", "title"]' for placeholders.
+              By Default the script searching the html text and the attributes `["alt", "value", "title"]` for placeholders.

 ## Roadmap
-- Language switcher
+- Automatic language selector
 - Faster translation

 ## Release History